databrary/policies/privacy.md

-visit our Websites in order to help improve the services we provide, including the date and time of your visit, the operating system of your computer or device, the version of the web browser or other program you use, the Application Programming Interface (\"API\") you use, your mobile device carrier, your Internet Service Provider (\"ISP\"), and your Internet Protocol Address (IP Address).
+visit our Websites in order to help improve the services we provide, including the date and time of your visit, the operating system of your computer or device, the version of the web browser or other program you use, the Application Programming Interface ("API") you use, your mobile device carrier, your Internet Service Provider ("ISP"), and your Internet Protocol Address (IP Address).
 An IP address is a number that is automatically assigned to your computer whenever you access the Internet.
 For example, when you request a page from one of our sites,